mcqll/mcqll.github.io/_pages/people.md

 layout: grid
 title: People
 permalink: /people
-description: faculty, post-docs, and students in the lab, and collaborators
+description: faculty, postdocs, and students in the lab, and collaborators
 ---